PersonalAI: A Systematic Comparison of Knowledge Graph Storage and Retrieval Approaches for Personalized LLM agents: LLM--as--a--Judge instructions

 \section{LLM--as--a--Judge instructions}

-To achieve reproducibility of the obtained results, the LLM-inference was performed using a deterministic generation strategy.
-The following hyperparameter were used/set: num\_predict -- 2048; seed -- 42; temperature -- 0,0; top\_k -- 1.
-We prompt Qwen2.5 7B from Ollama--repository to judge whether the proposed QA--pipeline outputs are correctly answering given questions.
-Used LLM--prompts can be observed in Table \ref{tab:prompts_judge}.
+To ensure the reproducibility of the obtained results, LLM inference was conducted using a deterministic generation strategy.
+The following hyperparameters were applied: num\_predict -- 2048, seed -- 42, temperature -- 0.0, and top\_k -- 1.
+The Qwen2.5 7B model, sourced from the Ollama repository, was prompted to evaluate whether the outputs of the proposed QA pipeline correctly answered the given questions.
+The specific LLM prompts used for this assessment are provided in Table \ref{tab:prompts_judge}.